 Yes, you still play as Link, but instead of the “nameless hero” we know and love, he’s one that has much more history.
-While you might think that this isn’t a big deal, it totally changes the dynamic of the game, especially when it comes to the characters you meet (something I talk about on the latest Nintendo Entertainment Podcast).
+While you might think that this isn’t a big deal, it totally changes the game’s dynamic, especially when it comes to the characters you meet (something I talk about on the latest Nintendo Entertainment Podcast).
 He was the “hero” for a much longer period of time, and to that end, the Gorons, Zoras, Rito, Koroks, Gerudo, and other races know his name.
-And when you go to these places within Hyrule, and meet certain people they recognize you, and talk with you in a familiarity that makes the experience all the more enjoyable.
+And when you go to these places within Hyrule and meet certain people, they recognize you and talk with you in a familiarity that makes the experience all the more enjoyable.
 It truly makes the phrase, “you never know who you’re going to meet” mean so much more.

-This is done through not only interactions with the key races, but through “Memories” that are kept via a Shiekah Slate that is your traveling computer of sorts.
-As you find these memories, you learn more about Link, and the heroes he was with before the Fall of Hyrule.
+This is done through interactions with the key races and “Memories” that is kept via a Shiekah Slate that is your traveling computer of sorts.
+As you find these memories, you learn more about Link and the heroes he was with before the Fall of Hyrule.
 For the record, you can go through the game without collecting a majority of these, but trust me, they’re worth it.

-If nothing else, they paint a picture that proves that just because you have the same characters over and over again, doesn’t mean you can’t do something new with them.
-Link’s relationships with the champions are something to cherish, one in particular made me both smile (at the irony), but also cry when a later scene occurred and the depth of the relationship became even more fleshed out.
+If nothing else, they paint a picture that proves that just because you have the same characters over and over again doesn’t mean you can’t do something new with them.
+Link’s relationships with the champions are something to cherish; one, in particular, made me both smile (at the irony) but also cry when a later scene occurred, and the depth of the relationship became even more fleshed out.
 Then there’s Zelda, who acts like no Zelda before her.
-Gone is the regal stalwart princess, gone is your friend who you’ve bonded with for years, in their place, is a young lady who’s struggling to live up to her destiny, and actually resents the “ease” of which Link became the Hero.
-Through these memories, you see her struggle evolve from beginning to end, it’s as tragic as it is uplifting when things finally turn around.
+Gone is the regal stalwart princess, gone is your friend who you’ve bonded with for years, in their place is a young lady who’s struggling to live up to her destiny and actually resents the “ease” with which Link became the Hero.
+Through these memories, you see her struggle evolve from beginning to end, its as tragic as it is uplifting when things finally turn around.

-No Breath of the Wild review would be complete without talking about the vast world that is Hyrule in this game.
-At the point of this review, I have explored a majority of the world, but there’s still 5 areas I have yet to discover/map out, and dozens of shrines, quests, and other little things I’ve yet to complete.
+No Breath of the Wild review would be complete without talking about Hyrule’s vast world in this game.
+I have explored most of the world at the point of this review, but there’s still 5 areas I have yet to discover/map out and dozens of shrines, quests, and other little things I’ve yet to complete.
 This is the definitive version of Hyrule.
 It has everything.
 Death Mountain, Zora Domain, Gerudo Desert, Hyrule Castle, Lost Woods, rivers, lakes, plains, stables (lots of those), amazing highs, deep lows, it’s a living, breathing world.

-I do need to note something very special to me from this game.
-That’s the supporting characters.
-Beyond Link and Zelda, you meet a myriad of characters both familiar and new, and they endow this game with a life all its own.
-There’s the four champions of Daruk, Urbosa, Revali and Mipha, all dear friends who you work hard to save, and earn their blessings in the process.
+I do need to note something very special to me from this game; the supporting characters.
+Beyond Link and Zelda, you meet a myriad of familiar and new characters, and they endow this game with a life all its own.
+There are the four champions of Daruk, Urbosa, Revali, and Mipha, all dear friends who you work hard to save and earn their blessings in the process.
 All have their own personalities, and all are voice acted to perfection.
-There’s other characters too that are sure to make you laugh, smile, scratch your head, or just make you think.
+There are other characters too that are sure to make you laugh, smile, scratch your head, or just make you think.
 There are plenty of old friends to meet again, and several new ones to make, this is another reason why the journey is just as important as the destination.

 Here are the two big flaws.
 The first is the Inventory system.
-For the first time, Link can’t carry an infinite amount of items in regards to his weapons.
+For the first time, Link can’t carry an infinite amount of items regarding his weapons.
 He can only carry a certain amount of swords/weapons, bows, and shields.
-On one hand, this is brilliant, because it makes you think before going into battle, making sure you have the right weapon for the job, or, if you’re low on weapons, you need to be on the lookout to pick up some more.
+On the one hand, this is brilliant because it makes you think before going into battle, making sure you have the right weapon for the job, or, if you’re low on weapons, you need to be on the lookout to pick up some more.
 You’re never too far from a weapon.
-However, the contrast to that is the game offers so many weapons, yet so little space, that you constantly have to think about what weapons to keep, and what to loose, and a wrong choice can be harmful later in-game.
+However, the contrast to that is that the game offers so many weapons, yet so little space, that you constantly have to think about what weapons to keep and what to lose.
+A wrong choice can be harmful later in-game.

-Now to be fair, there is a way to get your inventory expanded, and I happily partook in that quest, but, that’s a long journey in and of itself, and not everyone will have the patience to do it in order to expand the inventory.
+Now to be fair, there is a way to get your inventory expanded, and I happily partook in that quest, but that’s a long journey in and of itself, and not everyone will have the patience to do it to expand the inventory.
 Meaning, there’s going to be an overload of “Your Inventory Is Full” messages.

 One other nitpick is the stamina.
 I know their hearts were in the right place when they made the stamina gauge, and it makes sense to put it in, but it comes at a cost.
 When you get the Spirit Orbs, you can exchange them for hearts or stamina.
 The obvious choice is hearts, but if you don’t do stamina at least once, you’re going to get caught in a position you don’t want to be in.

-Again, these are small nitpicks, and I almost hate making them, but they need to be said because they do bring down the game a little bit.
+Again, these are small nitpicks, and I almost hate making them, but they need to be said because they bring down the game slightly.

-In the end though, I hope this Breath of the Wild review proves just how amazing this game is.
-We’ve waited a very long time for this game arrive, and let me tell you, it exceeds expectations.
-The world is vast, the dungeons and bosses you’ll encounter are pure Legend of Zelda-styled encounters, the characters are deep and full and life and the gameplay is everything you expect and more.
+In the end, though, I hope this Breath of the Wild review proves just how amazing this game is.
+We’ve waited a very long time for this game to arrive, and let me tell you, it exceeds expectations.
+The world is vast, the dungeons and bosses you’ll encounter are pure Legend of Zelda-styled encounters, the characters are deep and full, and life and the gameplay is everything you expect and more.

 If you’re looking for a grand adventure, regardless of where your console loyalties lie, I’d highly recommend Legend of Zelda: Breath of the Wild.
 This is a beautiful game, and I’m honored to have played such a masterpiece.